demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Playbooks/Un-quarantine_Device_in_Cisco_ISE_-_PANW_IoT_3rd_Party_Integration_README.md

-Playbook to handle incident triggered from PANW Iot (Zingbox) UI to send Alert to SIEM.
+Playbook to handle incident triggered from PANW Iot (Zingbox) UI to un-quarantine a device in ISE.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.